nickloman/nickloman.github.com/_posts/2015-09-24-first-sqk-map-006-experiment.md

      enzymes).

-The new chemistry is accompanied with a new Metrichor basecaller workflow that is new for SQK-MAP-006 and with which it does not seem to be possible to run old data on.
+The new chemistry is accompanied with a new Metrichor basecaller workflow specific to SQK-MAP-006 and with which does not seem to be supported for re-basecalling runs from previous kits.

 A notable change, looking at the returned FAST5 files, is that the model is now considering signal levels from each of the 4^6 possible